DelNov/T-Flows/readme.md

 with the macro, buffer cells would be counted twice in lines 37 - 39, which perform global sums.

-Anyway, lines 43 - 49 update file ```benchmark.dat``` with bubble position and
-rise velocity at the end of each time step.
-We use tool Grace to plot the results and compare them with benchmark solutions.

-## Lagrangian tracking of particles in an L-bend <a name="bench_cases_swarm"> </a>

-, buffer cells would be counted twice in lines 37 - 39, which perform global sums.
+To leave the buffer cells aside and come back to the user function;

-Anyway, lines 43 - 49 update file ```benchmark.dat``` with bubble position and
+lines 43 - 49 update file ```benchmark.dat``` with bubble position and rise
-rise velocity at the end of each time step.
+velocity at the end of each time step.
 We use tool Grace to plot the results and compare them with benchmark solutions.

 ## Lagrangian tracking of particles in an L-bend <a name="bench_cases_swarm"> </a>